 What is the purpose of a deposition in a car accident lawsuit?

-Anyone who has been seriously injured in a crash because of someone’s negligence should consider contacting our service to speak with a car accident attorney Miami offers.
-A skilled car accident attorney in Miami from our network may review your case at no charge and assess whether or not you have grounds for a lawsuit.
+Anyone who has been seriously injured in a crash because of someone’s negligence should consider contacting a car accident attorney Miami offers.
+A skilled car accident attorney in Miami may review your case at whether or not you have grounds for a lawsuit.

 What is a deposition?